nsmoker/stg-demo-scene-1/README.md

 Finally, if you're using VSCode and are annoyed by the .uid files that Godot leaves everywhere, I added the following to my `files.exclude` setting:
 `**/*.uid`.

-## Current Features

-* Movement and collision on a sprite-based tilemap.
-* Branching dialogue with typewriter dialogue boxes and a node-based editor.
-* Arbitrary condition checks in dialogue, addable and visible in node editor.
-* Arbitrary action invocations in dialogue, addable and visible in node editor.
-* Data-driven items linked to the Godot editor.
-* Player inventory with equipment slots and stat bonuses from equipped items.
-* Containers with contents customizable in the Godot editor.
-* Data-driven abilities linked to the Godot editor.
-* Inventory UI with item display per-slot.
-* Enemies with in-editor patrol route definition.
-* Combat system with ability menu UI.
-* Pathfinding and range handling during combat.
-* Pause function
-* Faction system and per-character hostility overrides.
-* Quest system with journal display.
-* Map image capture.

-## Missing Features

-This was pretty much a "for-fun" project when I did it, and some features we would need to make a game are missing, including:

-* Sophisticated Enemy AI (by far the biggest thing missing).
-* Saves

-## Other Technical Considerations

-Almost all of the demo's systems are written with events; in general, all of the classes in the "Scripts/Systems" directory are static classes that manage some mapping between instance ids and object state, and send updates to event channels.
-This approach is nice because it makes reacting to changes in e.g. dialogue state or faction relationships very easy for any object to do.
-It also means that there's a single authoritative record of what, e.g., the inventory of a container being searched is, and the various displays and entities don't need to worry about keeping their records synchronized since Godot's processing is single threaded.
-The problem with the way it's currently implemented, however, is that Godot doesn't provide any sort of identifier that is persistent between in-game and editor states.
-All our event systems currently use instance IDs, which are invalidated the moment the game starts running and don't even exist in the editor.
-This is fine for now, but it poses two problems:
-1. Saving data out from the systems such that we can reconstruct a scene state from disk is going to be a challenge.
-2. If you do need to reference an entity from the editor, you have to use the scene path to do so, which is unstable.

-We have to reckon with these eventually, though they're not pressing currently.
-One way I've found to address it that I used to make the dialogue scripting a bit less painless is by using resources to store character attributes, exploiting the persistence of resource IDs.
-This approach has worked thus far and shows promise.

-## Art Credit

-The art in this demo is placeholder.
-I did not make it; I bought it several years ago as part of an itch.io bundle in support of Palestine.
-The artist is Itch.io user Raou.
-You can find the set here. https://raou.itch.io/dungeon-tileset-top-down-rpg